LMS Requirements: An Ultimate Checklist

 Analytics and reports

-This is one of the major LMS functional requirements.
+This is one of the principal LMS requirements.
 Employee training is about results.
 That’s why you need to decide how you’re going to measure them, and an LMS frees you from having to work with Excel spreadsheets and process performance data manually.

 Answer two questions to see which LMSs can meet your reporting needs:

-1. Do you need detailed LMS reports on materials, groups, and users, or is it sufficient for you to have a general notion of learners’ progress?
-Keep in mind that these analytics can also be used to drive improvement in both your content and the learning system itself.
+- Do you need detailed LMS reports on materials, groups, and users, or is it sufficient for you to have a general notion of learners’ progress?
+Keep in mind that these analytics can also be used to drive improvement in both your training content and the learning system itself.

 Business Requirements for Learning Management Systems

 Let’s move on to learning management system business requirements.
-These are tailored to meet specific business needs organizations might have to propel their training initiatives and meet strategic goals effectively.
+These are tailored to meet specific business needs that organizations might have to propel their training programs and meet strategic goals effectively.

 White-labeling and customization